 Acoustic Envelope Detector and Video Capture and Synchronisation System

 Additionally, many pet owners pre-soak kibble before feeding their animals.
 It is easy to get the volume of liquid wrong or to leave it soaking for too long.
 This results in an unattractive mush.
 The Ottawa cell (below) allows pellets and fluid to be tested in the same secure container, and its use helps manufacturers to define the ideal volume and soaking time to give guidance to their customers.

 How to Measure Snack Stick Brittleness

-Petfood snack sticks can be tested by the use of a Three point bending test.
-The stick is positioned on two base supports and load applied from above in the centre of the stick.
+Petfood snack sticks can be tested by the use of a three-point bending test.
+The stick is positioned on two base supports and load applied from above in the center of the stick.
 The force to break indicates the brittleness or flexibility of the stick – such characteristics being of great importance to the acceptability of the product.

 How to Measure Wet Petfood Texture